MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ## Enable Advanced Container Networking Services on an existing cluster

-The [`az aks update`](/cli/azure/aks#az_aks_update) command with the Advanced Container Networking Services flag, `--enable-acns`, updates an existing AKS cluster with all ACNS features which includes [ACNS Observability](./advanced-network-observability-concepts.md) and the FQDN Filtering feature.
+The [`az aks update`](/cli/azure/aks#az_aks_update) command with the Advanced Container Networking Services flag, `--enable-acns`, updates an existing AKS cluster with all Advanced Container Networking Services features which includes [Container Network Observability](./advanced-network-observability-concepts.md) and the FQDN Filtering feature.

 > [!NOTE]
-> Only clusters with the Cilium data plane support Advanced Security and Advanced Container Networking Services.
+> Only clusters with the Cilium data plane support Container Network Security features of Advanced Container Networking Services.

 ```azurecli-interactive
 az aks update \